-I registered an A2A agent in the Agent Registry and tried calling it dynamically from Strands Agents
+I tried registering A2A agents in Agent Registry and dynamically calling them from Strands Agents

-I registered an A2A agent in the Agent Registry and tried calling it dynamically from Strands Agents
+I tried registering A2A agents in Agent Registry and dynamically calling them from Strands Agents

 This page has been translated by machine translation.
 View original